JuliaAI/LearnAPI.jl/docs/src/reference.md

 reader's common understanding of the word - in statistics, for example.

 Here a **model** is some julia object storing the hyper-parameters of some learning algorithm.
-Typically the type of `m` will have a name reflecting that of the algormithm, such as `DecisionTreeRegressor`.
+Typically the type of `m` will have a name reflecting that of the algorithm, such as `DecisionTreeRegressor`.

 Additionally, for `m::M` to be a LearnAPI model, we require: